-Second, I had to find out what one word meant.
-Urban Dictionary defines “redonkulous,” (or “redonkulus”) as significantly more absurd than ridiculous, to an almost impossible degree.
+Urban Dictionary defines “redonkulous” (or “redonkulus”) as significantly more absurd than ridiculous, to an almost impossible degree.

-I asked my Facebook fans how they thought I should respond and fifty of them responded with a variety of ideas including:
+I asked my Facebook fans how they thought I should respond, and 50 of them responded with a variety of ideas, including:

 Dave: Just like everything in life, attitude is so important.
 From reading the quote above, this person feels that working retail is beneath them.
 If they are coming from this viewpoint everything you write is going to sound like BS.